bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Define toggle function, 500 milliseconds fade, test alert" alt="Define toggle function, 500 milliseconds fade, test alert." />

-Now one of the really great things about these animations and doing this in JavaScript and <b>jQuery</b> is that you have a thing called a
+<p>Now one of the really great things about these animations and doing this
+in JavaScript and <b>jQuery</b> is that you have a thing called a
 <b>callback</b> function.
 What you can do after the toggle(500) is you can
 pass in a function that runs with its parentheses and curly braces like so.
 In here we could put alert (&apos;done! &apos;) something like that.
 This function will run after this animation has been completed.
-In fact, I&apos;m going to make this a little bit longer so that you can really see that it waits and runs after the animation has been completed.
+In fact, I&apos;m going to make this a little bit longer so that you can really see that it waits and runs after the animation has been completed.</p>

-This is useful because sometimes you want to have a sequence of animations and when that animation is done, you want to do something else, something like that.
+<p>This is useful because sometimes you want to have a sequence of
+animations and when that animation is done, you want to do something else, something like that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 155. alert test, toggle function (92) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">